NakshatraCodes/MLStanfordUni/README.md

 E = the experience of playing many games of checkers
 T = the task of playing checkers.
 P = the probability that the program will win the next game.

+**Some types of Machine Learning Algorithms**
+- Supervised Learning *(Teach the computer how to do something)*
+- Unsupervised Learning *(Let the computer learn itself)* Other - Reinforcement Learning.
+Recommender Systems